f1lby/win2k3unharden/readme.md

 This set of files is to help configure an intentionally vulnerable Windows Server 2003 for the purpose of penetration test study.

 In your lab, you shall locate and install a copy of Windows 2003 server (unpatched) - preferably at Service Pack 1 build.
-Once done, then you can download and run these dehardening scripts.
+Once this is done, then you can download and run these dehardening scripts.

-There are three directories; Policies ; SecurityPolicies ; Services
+There are three directories in the repo, namely; Policies ; SecurityPolicies ; Services

 In the Policies folder, run the batch file unhardenpolicies.bat to set a number of Windows policies.